 The entire amount of trash Lauren has produced in 24 months fits into a pint-size Mason jar.

 This beauty fits in a corner, against a wall—just about anywhere.
 It has a removable rigid liner for easy cleaning.
-The steel pedal is sturdy and the lid gives a smooth, silent close every time.
+The steel pedal is sturdy and the lid gives a smooth, silent, soft close every time.
 It does not show fingerprints—also a big deal for me.
+And it comes with a 20-year warranty.

 As much as I love this can, it comes with a problem: expensive trash bag refills.
-The folks at Simple Human insist that I need to use the bags designed especially for this can.
+The folks at Simple Human insist that I need to use the bags designed especially for this can, which run about $.32 per bag.

 You know me—I’m always looking for a cheaper alternative and that’s what I did for my lovely stainless steel trash can.
 I decided to use Kirkland Drawstring Kitchen Bags instead of the Simple Human brand.
-I get these at Costco, but Kirkland brand products are also available online without a Costco membership.
+I get these at Costco ($.08 per bag), but Kirkland brand products are also available online (fifteen cents per bag) without a Costco membership.

 This is a cheaper alternative for sure but as I learned quickly, not so attractive.

-Suddenly, I realized why Simple Human had to make special bags for this receptacle and why the rigid liner in a Simple Human trash can has a hole at the top at the back of the liner.
+Suddenly, I realized why Simple Human had to make special bags for this receptacle and why the rigid liner in a Simple Human trash can has a hole at the back near the top.
 Bingo!
-That’s is the secret.
+That’s the secret.

 Let me explain how to use that hole to make an alternative bag work perfectly: